servel333/Steam-Deck-Notes/games/Legend-of-Grimrock-2.md

 Defines the click box of an object. onClick hook is called when the player clicks on the object.
 A GameObject can have any number of Clickables.

 - `ClickableComponent:getDebugDraw()`
-- `ClickableComponent:getFrontFacing()`	Get whether the party needs to face the clickable to use it (default false)
+- `ClickableComponent:getFrontFacing()`: Get whether the party needs to face the clickable to use it (default false)
-- `ClickableComponent:getMaxDistance()`	Get maximum distance in squares (default 0)
+- `ClickableComponent:getMaxDistance()`: Get maximum distance in squares (default 0)
 - `ClickableComponent:getSize()`
 - `ClickableComponent:setDebugDraw(boolean)`
-- `ClickableComponent:setFrontFacing(boolean)`	Set whether the party needs to face the clickable to use it (default false)
+- `ClickableComponent:setFrontFacing(boolean)`: Set whether the party needs to face the clickable to use it (default false)
-- `ClickableComponent:setMaxDistance(number)`	Set maximum distance in squares (default 0)
+- `ClickableComponent:setMaxDistance(number)`: Set maximum distance in squares (default 0)
 - `ClickableComponent:setSize(size)`
 - `ClickableComponent.onClick(self)`